Displayr/rhtmlBuildUtils/docs/working_with_displayr.md

     factory(el, width, height, stateChangedFn) <-- stateChangedFn is a function reference that the widget should call with the new "state" object every time the user state is updated

-(the following might change) Every time the statchanged callback is called, Displayr will call renderValue(). make a note of this as it means your widget will redraw every time you call the stateChanged function.
+(the following might change) **Every time the statchanged callback is called, Displayr will call renderValue().** Make a note of this as it means your widget will redraw every time you call the stateChanged function.

 ## Extremely verbose Displayr logging

-Display logs so many things to console.log the signal to noise ratio is effectively zero.
+Display logs so many things to console.log the signal to noise ratio with respect to widget logging is effectively zero.
 If you need to silence displayr so you can see what your widget is saying, simply run this in the dev tools console:

     suppressDisplayrLogging()